EnAccess/OpenPAYGO-js/README.md

 ---

-# OpenPAYGO - JavaScript Lib
+# OpenPAYGO - JavaScript library

 This repository contains the **JavaScript** implementions of different OpenPAYGO technologies to run on your server or device.